Go Rest High on That Mountain: Chart performance

-"Go Rest High on That Mountain" debuted at number 70 on the U.S. Billboard Hot Country Singles & Tracks for the week of September 2, 1995.
+"Go Rest High on That Mountain" debuted at number 70 on the U.S, and hit the Christian Top 40 through a release with Rick Hendrix Music.Billboard Hot Country Singles & Tracks for the week of September 2, 1995.
 The song has sold 857,000 digital copies as of November 2019 after it became available for download in the U.S.